mokhosh/laravel-sheploy/README.md

 ### todo
 - [x] do any step you want
 - [ ] cleanup after installing typesense
+- [ ] update typesense key from config if installed
 - [ ] dont change env db if mysql is not installed
 - [ ] put blank lines before prompts
 - [ ] stylize prompts